WolfYe98/iSWAD/README.md

 ### Description

-App for the conection to the Sistema Web de Apoyo a la Docencia http://swad.ugr.es
+App for the connection to the Sistema Web de Apoyo a la Docencia http://swad.ugr.es

 ### License